Jason Allen 29/04/21

 Taking a breather at the chilled drinks section, you’ll then move past the cookery school, a delightful little room filled with pasta-making workstations.
 And beyond that?
 There’s the wine.
 All 2,000 bottles of it.
 It’s handily split up into regions of Italy, with a little map above each shelf to help you locate yourself.
 Of course, there’s also a wine school here, too.

-And then, last but not lease, there’s Terra.
+And then, last but not least, there’s Terra.
 It’s their crowning fine-dining restaurant.
 And that’s finally it…

 …except that it’s not, because there’s also a cocktail terrace out the front complete with a miniature silver Airstream trailer serving Aperol Sprizes on a little shaded veranda dotted with lemon-trees.